-SyncCalc processes data files that are made in ASCII only.
-You can make ASCII files using the Mac OS X TextEdit program.
-File names will end with the .txt extension automatically.
-Some versions of OS X hide the extensions to file names, so, depending on your version of the software, the ASCII data file will appear in your Finder window as the name with or without the extension, e.g. data1.
-SyncCalc wants to read data1.txt and will return an error message if it does not find it.
-You can type ls at the console command prompt and see what file names and extensions are really there and rename files as necessary.
+SyncCalc processes data files saved as text only.
+You can make text files using the Mac OS X TextEdit program or equivalent.
+File names will end with the .txt extension automatically with TextEdit.
+Some versions of OS X hide the extensions to file names, so, depending on your version of the software, the text data file will appear in your Finder window as the name with or without the extension, e.g. datal.
+You can type Is at the console command prompt and see what file names and extensions are really there and rename files as necessary.
 The MAC instructions for matrix size and data content are the same as those for the PC version above.